kyou327/udacity-machine-learning/project.md

 1. Algorithms with a precision_score and recall_score (and to a lesser degree, f1_score) greater than 0.3 are selected.
 1. The higher the recall is, the better the performance of the algorithm is.

-With the 3 best features selected, Adaboost showed the best performance upon testing with tester.py:
+With the 3 best features selected, **Adaboost Classifier** showed the best performance upon testing with tester.py:

 1. Accuracy = 0.789: 78.9% of the 146 data points are correctly predicted
 1. Precision: 0.538: Among the identified Persons of Interest, 53.8% are true POI.